 Durable Tile Flooring

-Ceramic and Porcelain Tiles are beautiful, durable and easy to clean, but daily maintenance is needed to keep your floors looking great.
-When beginning your spring cleaning, here are some simple instructions to help you care for your Tile flooring:
+Ceramic and Porcelain Tile is beautiful, durable and easy to clean, but daily maintenance is needed to keep your floors looking great.
+When beginning your spring cleaning, here are some simple instructions to help you care for your tile flooring:

 - Clean with a damp mop to avoid buildup of mold, mildew, and grime.